 What is social selling?

-Instead of a hard closing tactic, social selling more closely resembles lead nurturing.
-Social selling isn’t for reps seeking quick wins or a silver bullet.
-To succeed, salespeople must put in the time and effort to engage with their target buyers and build credibility.
+However, social selling isn’t for reps seeking quick wins or a silver bullet.
+To succeed, salespeople must put in the hours and effort to engage with their target buyers and build credibility.

 The Art of Social Selling